Nov 2018, Jupiter Quartet, Krannert Center for the Performing Arts, Urbana, US

 To create an artwork with this otherworldly quality, for the first movement, “Quaerendo Invenietis,” I imagined a parallel world in which music is unlike our Western art music (à la Ligeti’s imaginary childhood world, Kylwiria), and established a short musicological history of an epic age: the birth of scale, melody, harmony, and musical drama.
 The second movement, “The Thorn of the Sung Rose” (from To the Nightingale), is a poetic musical sculpture of concise shapes, in which the musical materials are more celestial (even higher ratios between 16 to 32) and pure (deviation values within 3 cents, 3/100 of a half step from pure ratios), since the thorn denotes not only the agony of crucifixion, but also a pathway towards love and infinity (e.g. the symbolism of Nigredo, or the love-death theme of the nightingale in the Philomela myth, Persian fairytale, and Oscar Wilde's short story).
 The third, fourth, and fifth movements, “3–1.
 Ricercar,” “3–2.
 Cavatina: that the Lord will show to my dead eyes,” and “3–3.
 Coda: Masks, Agonies, Resurrections” respectively, form the second part of work and were completed in November 2019 and revised in 2021 after the world premiere.

-Related to the microtonal American traditions by Harry Partch and Ben Johnston, this harmonic material is intertwined with a wealth of complex rhythms, some of them derived from traditional sources such as the Aksak, and melodic structures from earlier Western chamber music.
+Related to the microtonal American traditions by Harry Partch and Ben Johnston, the lucid harmonic material is intertwined with a wealth of complex rhythms, some of them derived from traditional sources such as the Aksak, and melodic structures from earlier Western chamber music.
 The five-part structure of its own logic, the internal references, and the transcendental meaning of Unending Rose has a total duration of about 45 minutes.
 The title is from Borges’s poem cycle, The Unending Rose, which gave me ceaseless inspiration.